aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/open-files/filter-defined-names-while-loading-workbook/_index.md

 ## **Possible Usage Scenarios**

 Aspose.Cells allows you to filter or remove defined names present inside the workbook.
 Please use [**LoadDataFilterOptions.DefinedNames**](https://reference.aspose.com/cells/nodejs-cpp/loaddatafilteroptions/) to load defined names and use [**LoadDataFilterOptions.DefinedNames**](https://reference.aspose.com/cells/nodejs-cpp/loaddatafilteroptions/) to remove them while loading the workbook.
-Please note, if you remove defined names, then formulas inside the workbook may break.
+Please note that if you remove defined names, formulas inside the workbook may break.

 ## **Filter Defined Names while loading Workbook**

-The following sample code loads the [sample Excel file](61767860.xlsx) which has a formula in cell **C1** containing the defined names i.e. *=SUM(MyName1, MyName2)*.
-Since we are using [**LoadDataFilterOptions.DefinedNames**](https://reference.aspose.com/cells/nodejs-cpp/loaddatafilteroptions/) to remove the defined names while loading the workbook, the formula in cell C1 in the [output Excel file](61767861.xlsx) breaks and you see *#NAME?* instead.
+The following sample code loads the [sample Excel file](61767860.xlsx) which has a formula in cell **C1** containing the defined names, i.e., =SUM(MyName1, MyName2).
+Since we are using [**LoadDataFilterOptions.DefinedNames**](https://reference.aspose.com/cells/nodejs-cpp/loaddatafilteroptions/) to remove the defined names while loading the workbook, the formula in cell C1 in the [output Excel file](61767861.xlsx) breaks, and you see #NAME? instead.
 Please see the following screenshot that shows the effect of the code on the sample Excel file.

 ![todo:image_alt_text](filter-defined-names-while-loading-workbook_1.png)